huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 #### What was notable about Today Show co-host J. Fred Muggs?

 - [x] He was an animal
-- [ ] He was the first Arfican American anchor
+- [ ] He was the first African American anchor
 - [ ] He died on air

 #### Which of the following is a clip used to hold your hair in place?